Nokunami/Elementus/README.md

 Elementus adds more materials to minecraft.

 ## Active Development: 1.20.1 Forge
-(last update to 1.20, then Neo 1.21)
+### current plans
+- last update to 1.20 (for real this time)
+- backport final 1.20 version to 1.19.2
+- port to NeoForge
 ### Bugfix: 1.20 1

-**Version 1.0.0 (1.20.1) differs from previous versions**

-**Version 0.5.0 (1.20.1) differs from previous versions**

 Current additions:
+- **Crude Steel**
-- **Crude Steel** | Crafted with Coal, Iron and Raw Iron, smelt it to make Steel.
+  - Crafted with Coal, Iron and Raw Iron, smelt it to make Steel.

+- **Steel**
-- **Steel** | An upgrade to Iron, essentially cheaper Diamond.
+  - An upgrade to Iron, essentially cheaper Diamond.

+- **Steel Scraps**
-- **Steel Scraps** | Left over material from smelting Steel equipment, can be combined with another Steel Scrap and an Iron Ingot to make a new piece of Steel.
+  - Obtained from smelting Steel equipment, can be combined with another Steel Scrap and an Iron Ingot to make a new piece of Steel.

+- **Remnant**
-- **Remnant** | A metallic remnant from the past, found generating at diamond level (-30 to -60).
+  - A metallic remnant from the past, found generating at diamond level (-30 to -60).

+- **Anthektite**
-- **Anthektite** | An upgrade to Steel, shares the same stats as Diamond but tools have faster attack speed, more durability and armor gives attack speed boost.
+  - An upgrade to Steel, shares the same stats as Diamond but tools have faster attack speed, more durability and armor gives attack speed boost.

+- **Diarkrite**
-- **Diarkrite** | An upgrade to Steel, tougher than Netheirte but slowner attack and movement speed, has more durability than Netherite.
+  - An upgrade to Steel, tougher than Netheirte but slowner attack and movement speed, has more durability than Netherite.

+- **Catalyst Chestplate**
+  - An ancient piece of armor found in the Ancient Cities.

 # Compatible with: